reactorlabs/RhoVec/semantics.md

   * There are no scalar values, because scalars are actually one-element vectors.
+  * Vectors are homogeneous; every element in a vector has the same type.

 ### Types

     T ::=
+        | T_Bool                                # boolean
         | T_Int                                 # integer